BYOB: Build Your Own Bible!

 Oh, absolutely.
 I can’t get enough of this kind of stuff!

 For the most part, a resounding “yes,” especially regarding maps and charts.
 I love them!
 I’m a severe nerd when it comes to that kind of stuff.
 I often find historical context articles and little featurettes you would find in study Bibles mostly helpful.
-Diagrams such as ancient Jerusalem or the rendering of the two Jerusalem Temples are fantastic!
+Diagrams such as ancient Jerusalem city layouts or the rendering of the two Jerusalem Temples are fantastic!

 On the other hand, photographs of items from archeological digs or ancient structures are hit and miss.
 Typically, I don’t need them.
 But it does depend on the context.